How Online and In-Person Executive MBA Programs Differ

 When it comes to graduate business degrees, you have more choices than ever before.
 Online programs offer convenience and flexibility.
 In-person programs provide experiences unique to their school, including state-of-the-art facilities and opportunities to meet peers and professors face-to-face.

 However, some programs blend the best aspects of both online and in-person formats.
-Explore the benefits of in-person and online executive MBA programs in general and dive deeper into what to expect from the EMBA Americas program at the Samuel Curtis Johnson Graduate School of Management.
+Explore the benefits of in-person and online executive MBA programs in general and dive deeper into what to expect from the Cornell Executive MBA Americas program.

 A woman sits in a tiered classroom with her chin resting on her fist.

-The Classroom Experience: Benefits of In-Person and Online EMBA Classes
+The Classroom Experience: Benefits of In-Person and Online Executive MBA Classes

-Whether taking online or in-person classes, it’s common to be part of a cohort through the duration of your executive MBA (EMBA) program.
+Whether taking online or in-person classes, you are part of a cohort for the duration of your executive MBA (EMBA) program.
 Building connections with your classmates near and far is one of the biggest benefits of earning a graduate degree.
-You get to know each other through classroom discussions, group work, and even message board posts.

-Here’s how the classroom experience works at the Johnson School: At the start of the EMBA Americas program, you’ll choose if you want to participate in the program by attending alternating weekend classes in person from one of 20 locations throughout North and South America, or online.
-With either choice, you’ll learn in live sessions—with your cohort peers from across the Americas.
+Here’s how the classroom experience works at the Johnson School: At the start of the EMBA Americas program, you’ll choose if you want to participate in the program by attending classes in person from one our boardroom locations throughout North America, or online.
+You’ll all learn together in live sessions—with your cohort peers from across the Americas.

-Long before remote learning became common, the Johnson School’s EMBA Americas program pioneered the “boardrooms” concept of distributed classrooms.
+The Johnson School pioneered the “boardrooms” concept of distributed classrooms long before distance learning was commonplace.
 Since 2005, this program has allowed executives across the Americas to learn simultaneously through expert instruction and state-of-the-art technology.

-All EMBA students, whether attending weekend classes in person or online, come together multiple times over the program’s 17 months for enriching learning experiences.
+All EMBA students, whether attending weekend classes in person or online, come together four times over the program’s 17 months for enriching residential learning experiences.

-In general, in-person executive MBA classes take place in a classroom setting during the evening hours or on weekends, giving busy professionals the flexibility to continue working full-time.
+In general, in-person executive MBA classes take place in a classroom setting every other weekend, giving busy professionals the flexibility to continue working full-time.
 There are many benefits to learning in person, including face-to-face conversations with peers and getting to know other business professionals who live in your local area.

-The Johnson School’s EMBA Americas program offers a unique element among in-person programs: boardrooms.
-With 20 locations in North and South America, EMBA boardrooms give students who live near them the ability to pursue an Ivy League MBA without relocating or spending considerable amounts of time and money on travel.
-With Cornell’s EMBA Americas program, you’ll learn alongside other professionals in your local area on alternating weekends.
+The Johnson School’s Executive MBA Americas program offers a unique element among in-person programs: boardrooms.
+With multiple locations in North America, EMBA boardrooms give students who live near them the ability to pursue an Ivy League MBA without relocating or spending considerable amounts of time and money on travel.

-For EMBA Americas alum Ece Bayrak (Mexico City), the flexibility of being able to take classes from anywhere sealed the deal.
+For alumni Ece Bayrak (Mexico City), the flexibility of being able to take classes from anywhere sealed the deal.
 Flexibility is important, but so is personal connection.
 Tim Jones, who pursued his MBA after his service in the US Navy, says the boardroom format was a major reason for choosing the Johnson School.

 Headshot of Ece Bayrak.